MalasadaTech/masq-monitor/README.md

 This will be a python application to automate monitoring for masquerades.

 The basic idea:
-It will take either a list of monitoring pivots, and it will perform API calls to check if there is anything new since the last check.
+It will take a list of monitoring pivots, and it will perform API calls to check if there is anything new since the last check.

 It will most likely start with urlscan.io requests, and then expand from there. urlscan.io will be used because they allow free API searches that should suffice.